🔄 Zuletzt aktualisiert am 2. July 2026

 Strategic Positioning: ThoughtMetric in Competition

-- vs. Triple Whale: Triple Whale is excellent for pure Shopify brands but often gets very expensive as revenue increases.
-ThoughtMetric offers more flexibility for merchants who also use WooCommerce, BigCommerce, or Magento, and is significantly more accessible in terms of price.
+- vs. Triple Whale: Triple Whale is excellent for pure Shopify brands but often gets very expensive as revenue increases (approx. $400–1,100+/month).
+ThoughtMetric offers more flexibility for merchants who also use WooCommerce, BigCommerce, or Magento, starts at just $99, and is significantly more accessible in terms of price.

-- vs. Northbeam: Northbeam relies heavily on Machine Learning and Media Mix Modeling (MMM), but pricing often starts at $1,000/month.
-ThoughtMetric delivers 90% of relevant insights for small and medium-sized brands at a fraction of the cost.
+- vs. Northbeam: Northbeam relies heavily on Machine Learning and Media Mix Modeling (MMM), but pricing often starts at approx. $1,500+/month.
+ThoughtMetric delivers much of the relevant insight for small and medium-sized brands at a fraction of the cost—without MMM, but with the essential attribution foundations.

 - vs. Hyros: Hyros specializes in high-ticket funnels.
 ThoughtMetric, however, is the more intuitive choice for classic DTC brands with variable shopping carts and complex multi-channel mixes.